realmagicgreen/magicgreen11ty/src/articles/2020-05-01-immune-boost-drinks.md

 Her goal is to keep products, brand and experiences, pure and honest.
 A mindful business, aiming to be fully organic and 100% self-sustainable.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Live Essences complete offer of wellness shot drinks' %}
+{% include 'partials/image.html', name: 'name', caption: 'Live Essences complete offer of wellness shot drinks' %}

 ## Wellness shots